plumvillage/newsletter/src/en/articles/br-troi-ruong-duc--happiness-where-are-you.md

 ## The Dharma garden

-Working in the greenhouse has been a most wonderful gift for me during the last Rains' Retreat.
+Working in the greenhouse has been a most wonderful gift for me during the last Rains’ Retreat.
 At first I thought working in the greenhouse is to offer vegetables to the sangha, but actually this is not the main purpose.

 When we started working, my mentor Br.
 Phap Ao first cut the grass with a strimmer, and Br.
 Nguyen Tinh and I used tools to remove the weeds.
 We began to loosen the soil and create rectangular beds.
 We watered the soil and left it to be nourished by the water.
 Dry soil cannot absorb water easily, so it took a long time for the water to soak in.
 Br.
 Phap Ao just smiled and said to me, “Just keep watering it every day.”
 Oh!
 It sounded like he wanted to tell me something, but what?